-random seed (optional): a random seed that controls the random number of the simulation trade\logging: Whether trades are logged,trade\logging can be 'group' (fast) or 'individual' (slow) or 'off'
+random_seed (optional): a random seed that controls the random number of the simulation trade_logging: Whether trades are logged,trade_logging can be 'group' (fast) or 'individual' (slow) or 'off'

-processes (optional): The number of processes that run in parallel.
+processes (optional): The number of processes that runs in parallel.
 Each process hosts a share of the agents.
-Default is all your logical processor cores times two, using hyper-threading when available.
-For easy debugging set processes to one and the simulation is executed without parallelization.
+By default, if this parameter is not specified, processes is all your logical processor cores times two, using hyper-threading when available.
+For easy debugging, set processes to one and the simulation is executed without parallelization.
 Sometimes it is advisable to decrease the number of processes to the number of logical or even physical processor cores on your computer.
-'None' for all processor cores times 2.
-For easy debugging set processes to 1, this way only one agent runs at a time and only one error message is displayed check\unchecked\msgs: check every round that all messages have been received with get\massages or get\offers.
+For easy debugging set processes to 1, this way only one agent runs at a time and only one error message is displayed check_unchecked_msgs: check every round that all messages have been received with get_massages or get_offers.